-The Accounts Commission is the public spending watchdog for local government.
-We use our powers to hold local government to account and help it improve, and we assure the public about the performance of their council and other local bodies such as health and social care integration boards.
-We operate impartially and independently of councils and of the Scottish Government, and we meet and report in public.
+The Accounts Commission is the public spending watchdog for local government in Scotland.
+We report on how well councils are providing services and spending public money.
+We hold councils to account and help them to improve.
+We are independent of councils and the Scotlish Government, and we meet and report in public.